1.1. The present Policy defines the main principles of pricing used by ACRA for Rating Services.

 3.3.
-The size of the fee for Rating Services shall not depend on the level of the assigned Credit Rating or Credit Rating Outlook or on the consent of the Rated Entity to the assigned Credit Rating or Credit Rating Outlook.
+The size of the fee for Rating Services shall not depend on the level of the assigned Credit Rating or Credit Rating Outlook, or on the consent of the Rated Entity with the level of the assigned Credit Rating or Credit Rating Outlook.

 3.4.
 Relations between ACRA and its clients are formalized in a contract, based on a standard agreement, containing, inter alia, the pricing terms and conditions.
 When Credit Ratings are assigned to structured finance instruments and obligations, the contract may be significantly modified depending on the specific transaction type.

+3.8.
+The pricing of Credit Ratings of Structured Finance Instruments and Obligations depends proportionally on the rated issues amount under the transaction and is subject to limitation of its maximum and minimum values within the boundaries defined by the Price List, but may also include additional fees associated with larger volume or greater complexity of work related to the analysis of peculiarities of such transactions.

 3.9.
-The pricing of Credit Ratings of Structured Finance Instruments and Obligations depends proportionally on the rated issues amount under the transaction and is subject to limitation of its maximum and minimum values within the boundaries defined by the Annex to this Policy, but may also include additional fees associated with larger volume or greater complexity of work related to the analysis of peculiarities of such transactions.
+The pricing of maintaining Credit Ratings of Structured Finance Instruments and Obligations is subject to limitation of its maximum and minimum values depending on the parameters of the deal and within the boundaries defined by the Price List.
+ACRA may charge a fee for termination of a contract for assigning and maintaining structured product credit ratings, with the amount of such fee being set in the Price List.

 3.10.
-The pricing of maintaining Credit Ratings of Structured Finance Instruments and Obligations is subject to limitation of its maximum and minimum values depending on the parameters of the deal and within the boundaries defined by the Annex to this Policy.
-ACRA may charge a fee for termination of a contract for assigning and maintaining structured product credit ratings, with the amount of such fee being set in the Price List.

-3.13.
-Rating Services shall be provided by ACRA after the prepayment of the entire amount under the contract, except for cases stipulated by the Federal Law of 18 July 2011 No 223-FZ "On procurement of goods, works and services of certain kinds of legal entities" and the Federal Law of 04 May 2013 No 44-FZ "On the contract system in the procurement of goods, works, services for state and municipal needs".
+Rating Services shall be provided by ACRA after the prepayment of the entire amount under the contract, except for cases stipulated by the Federal Law dated July 18, 2011, No 223-FZ “On procurement of goods, works and services of certain kinds of legal entities” and the Federal Law dated April 5, 2013, No 44-FZ “On the contract system in the procurement of goods, works, services for state and municipal needs.”

 4.1.
 This Policy shall come into effect upon its approval by the Board of Directors of ACRA.

 4.2.
-Any changes or additions hereto must be made in writing, documented and agreed with the Compliance Director and approved by the Board of Directors of ACRA.
+Any changes or additions hereto must be made in writing, documented and agreed with the Compliance and Internal Control Service and approved by the Board of Directors of ACRA.

 4.3.
 Any deviations from the requirements of this Policy leading to a violation of legal acts of the Russian Federation and Bank of Russia requirements are not allowed.
 Should any changes to the legislation of the Russian Federation or Bank of Russia bylaws come in contradiction with certain clauses of this Policy, such clauses shall become invalid, and until they are duly amended, ACRA employees shall be governed by the legislation of the Russian Federation.

 4.4.
-Employees of ACRA must inform the Compliance Director about any violations of this Policy, as well as about any violations of requirements of legal acts of the Russian Federation or Bank of Russia requirements.
+Employees of ACRA must inform the Compliance and Internal Control Service about any violations of this Policy, as well as about any violations of requirements of legal acts of the Russian Federation or Bank of Russia requirements.

 4.5.
-This Policy shall be revised on an as per needed basis, but not less frequently than once every 3 years.
+This Policy shall be revised on an as per needed basis, but not less frequently than once every three years.